umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v10.md

 #### DocumentType - Backoffice Structure Changes

-When you create and edit eg. Document Types, Media Types, and Data Types in the Umbraco Backoffice these values are stored in the Umbraco Database, making them very difficult to source control in a 'file based' version control system.
+When you create and edit eg. Document Types, Media Types, and Data Types in the Umbraco Backoffice these values are stored in the Umbraco Database, making them difficult to source control in a 'file based' version control system.

-There are several add-on packages that can help add source control to these structure changes:
+There are a series of add-on packages that can help add source control to these structure changes:

 - *[The uSync package (free)](https://our.umbraco.com/projects/developer-tools/usync/)* - which can be configured to serialize these changes to files on disk, in a folder called /uSync - enabling you to source/version control these changes and synchronise them to other environments.